huskyroboticsteam/mission-control/README.md

 - `posX` - refers to the X position of the rover in world reference frame
 - `posY` - refers to the Y position of the rover in world reference frame
 - `posZ` - refers to the Z position of the rover in world reference frame
+- `recency` - refers to the difference in time between when the message was sent and received

 ## Camera Stream Open Request
 ### Description